gvwilson/thirdbit/src/fiction/still-book/index.md

 The gray sky was somehow even grayer after Crest-of-the-Wave left.
 Still let her feet carry her back to her usual sleeping place.
 She had just crossed the bridge over the canal when she heard wheels squeaking in the fog on her left.
-She knew that sound---it was the faceless old mumbler's baby carriage.
+She knew that sound—it was the faceless old mumbler's baby carriage.
 She hurried along, frightened by the thought of his blank features, and by the possibility that he might be bringing her another paper boat.